One Day in Sedona: A Day Trip From Phoenix

 By Car

-If you’re going to tackle a day trip to Sedona from Phoenix or Scottsdale and want to make the most of your time in the city then it’s imperative to get an early start!
+If you’re going to tackle a day trip to Sedona and want to make the most of your time in the city then it’s imperative to get an early start!

-The Phoenix to Sedona Drive is 2 hours along the I-17 highway and as a lot of the hikes can get quite busy, I recommend trying to leave at the crack of dawn to be able to enjoy some of the scenery to yourself.
+The trip from Phoenix to Sedona by car is 2 hours along the I-17 highway and as a lot of the hikes can get quite busy, I recommend trying to leave at the crack of dawn to be able to enjoy some of the scenery to yourself.

-If you’d rather not worry about finding accommodation, you can also hire an RV or motorhome from Outdoorsy – there are a huge selection of options in Arizona!
+If you’d rather not worry about finding accommodation and are embarking on a longer road trip, you can also hire an RV or motorhome from Outdoorsy – there are a huge selection of options in Arizona!

-If you’re thinking of spending more than one day in Sedona, then you can afford to be a bit more leisurely in the morning.
+If you’re thinking of spending more than one day, then you can afford to be a bit more leisurely in the morning.
 You also have the option of taking a detour along the 87 highway which is a far more spectacular drive compared to the main highway.

 One of the highlights of this drive is stopping at Tonto Natural Bridge which is believed to be one of the largest natural stone arches in the world.